The Emancipation Proclamation

 And I hereby enjoin upon the people so declared to be free to abstain from all violence,

-unless in necessary self-defence; and I recommend to them that, in all cases when
+unless in necessary self-defense; and I recommend to them that, in all cases when

 allowed, they labor faithfully for reasonable wages.